ludovicmantovani/airtable.py/README.rst

-    filter_by_formula (optional) is a string to filter the retrieving records (see filterByFormula in the AirTable documentation) max_records (optional) is the total number of records that will be returned (see maxRecords in the AirTable documentation) fields (optional) is a list of strings with the field names to be returned
+    filter_by_formula (optional) is a string to filter the retrieving records (see filterByFormula in the AirTable documentation) max_records (optional) is the total number of records that will be returned (see maxRecords in the AirTable documentation) fields (optional) is a list of strings with the field names to be returned sort (optional) is a list of dictionaries with the sort criteria ("field" and "direction" (optional) keys)

 Iterate
 ~~~~~~~